 Is it Friday yet?

-I feel like I'm relying a little too much on caffeine to get me through the day and I'm really trying to swap out my coffee for matcha to see if it helps get me through the hump.
-I'm a huge fan of Mocha Lattes so now I'm graduating to the Chocolate Matcha Latte.
-If you like super sweet drinks, this isn't the one for you but if you like matcha you should totally give this a shot.
-While my easy recipe doesn't call for added sugar or sweeteners you can easily add a bit if you prefer.
+If you like super sweet drinks, this isn’t the one for you but if you like matcha you should totally give this a shot.
+While my easy recipe doesn’t call for added sugar or sweeteners you can easily add a bit if you prefer.
+A touch of maple syrup is also nice.

 So what is Matcha?

-Basically, it is finely ground green tea leaves and matcha is supposed to deliver all kinds of health benefits like helping to prevent cancer, diabetes, and heart disease but I'm not a doctor or an expert so I just like it for the taste and the colorful punch it brings.
+Basically, matcha is a fine powder made from finely ground green tea leaves, and matcha green tea is supposed to deliver all kinds of health benefits like helping to prevent cancer, diabetes, and heart disease but I’m not a doctor or an expert so I just like it for the taste and the colorful punch it brings.

 Making a chocolate matcha latte in the blender is so easy.